carpeliam/at-journal-2024/src/entries/at-day-87-schaghticoke-mountain-campsite-to-cesar-brook-campsite.md

 Another nice part about CT's well-to-do-ness: they have little tri-fold handouts at their bulletin boards with information, including who to contact about trail issues.
 I passed some crazy blowdowns today, and the next time I pass one of those bulletins, I'll grab that email address again.

+CT also has a few of the same old stone walls that I really liked in Vermont.
+There's something that I really like about a trail that makes a gap in a stone wall, and reminds me of Robert Frost's "Mending Wall". *Something there is that doesn't love a wall, that wants it gone.* I want to revisit this when I get to Vermont, and see if I look at its stone walls the same way I did last year.

 Tonight's campsite was a good deal more packed than last night, with pretty much every spot for a tent occupied.
 There are 4 zones in the campground, and my zone alone is sporting 3 tents.
 One of the guys in my area, Bandit, was a pretty cool dude to chat with.